-I am a post-doctoral researcher at Viral Lab and conduct my research in the field of International Political Economy (IPE).
-During my Ph.D., I taught IPE and worked as a teaching assistant for Law and Ethics Course at Sabanci University.
-Besides my academic profession, I worked as a researcher and consultant in many different global and local think tanks.
+I am a post-doctoral researcher at Viral Lab.
+I conduct my research in the field of International Relations (IR) International Political Economy (IPE).
+During my doctoral studies, I taught IPE at Sabanci University and worked as a teaching assistant for the Law and Ethics course.
+As well as my academic career, I have worked as a researcher and consultant in a number of global and local think tanks.

 I received my M.A. degree in Philosophy Department/Boğaziçi University, focusing on the social justice theory of F.A.Hayek.
 I have a B.A. degree from Philosophy Department/Bogazici University.